Imperial Glory Game Cover

 • “Trying to do anything feels like a mission and a half and the game crashes randomly at times; only buy if every other game on Steam suddenly leaves and only this is left.”

-The game's optimization is generally criticized, with many players needing to adjust settings or emulate older systems like Windows XP to avoid crashes and improve performance, even on newer hardware.
-However, some users note that the graphics are surprisingly good for a 2005 title and can run smoothly under the right conditions.
-Overall, while gameplay remains enjoyable, the optimization issues can detract from the experience.
+The game's optimization is generally criticized, with many players needing to adjust settings or use older operating systems like Windows XP to avoid crashes and improve performance.
+Despite these challenges, some users noted that the graphics are surprisingly good for a game from 2005 and can run smoothly on certain setups.
+Overall, while the gameplay is praised, the optimization remains a significant issue for many players.

 • “Graphics were surprisingly good for 2005, and they run smoothly.”